brooklynrail/brooklynrail-platform/content/events/2023/03/r-i-p-germain-jesus-died-for-us-we-will-die-for-dudus.md

 ---
-title: "R.I.P.
-Germain: Jesus Died For Us, We Will Die For Dudus!"
+title: 'R.I.P.
+Germain: "Jesus Died For Us, We Will Die For Dudus!"'
-deck: Featuring Germain and Paul Gladston
+deck: Featuring R.I.P.
+Germain and Paul Gladston
 summary: Artist R.I.P.
 Germain joins Rail contributor Paul Gladston for a conversation.
 We conclude with a poetry reading.
 people: